gianlucamangiapelo/wdio-azure-devops-service/README.md

 ### runName

-Decide a descriptive name for the test run.
+A descriptive name for the test run.

 Example: `FE regression tests run`